hwikgren/PNANetwork/Lists/readme.md

 ### Lists with which the dataset was produced

 concordances
-* List compiled by us to find texts that have different names but are really the same document
+* A list compiled from the indexes of BATSH 6 and StAT 1-3 to find texts that have different names but are the same document
-* E.g. StAT 2 62;A 1055;As8645a;; use the first one instead of the the latter names
+* E.g., StAT 2 62;A 1055;As8645a;;
+* Use the first one instead of the the latter names

 KingsSAAo
 * List extracted from the Oracc SAAo project metadata
 * If the king, during whose reign a text is written, is mentioned in the metadata as the sender or recipient of a letter, he is connected to the text
+* These attestations are often missing from PNA
 * E.g., SAA 1 175;Šarru-ken, Šarru-ukin_2
 * Only used for the SAAo projects/books 1, 4, 5, 17, 18, 19, 21